b-duncs/holbertonschool-higher_level_programming/0x06-python-more_classes/README.md

 ## Tasks:notebook:

 * `0-rectangle.py`: write a class Rectangle that defines a rectangle
-* `1-rectangle.py`: write a class Rectangle that defines a rectangle by: (based on 0-rectangle.py)
+* `1-rectangle.py`: write a class Rectangle that defines a rectangle (based on 0-rectangle.py)
-* `2-rectangle.py`: write a class Rectangle that defines a rectangle by: (based on 1-rectangle.py)
+* `2-rectangle.py`: write a class Rectangle that defines a rectangle (based on 1-rectangle.py)
-* `3-rectangle.py`: write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py)
+* `3-rectangle.py`: write a class Rectangle that defines a rectangle (based on 2-rectangle.py)

 ## Author
 * **Baylee Duncan** - [b-duncs](https://github.com/b-duncs)